 our attention off the gospel and onto our problems.
 We face daunting

-circumstances; we cannot devote ourselves to our faith the way we want.
+circumstances, thwarting us from devoting ourselves to our faith the way we want.
 We

 would love to dedicate our entire lives to the purpose of God that He has in